rfjakob/gocryptfs/Documentation/MANPAGE.md

 Setting this option forces the filesystem to read-only and noexec.

-#### -fsck
-Check CIPHERDIR for consistency.
-If corruption is found, the exit code is 26.

 #### -fsname string
 Override the filesystem name (first column in df -T).
 Can also be passed as "-o fsname=" and is equivalent to libfuse's option of the